Professor Jean Seaton appointed Associate of Imperial War Museum Institute

 10 October 2018

-The project aims to draw experts in arts, culture, academia, policy and the charity sector and combine them with insights from related sectors over an 18-month pilot.
+The project aims to draw experts in arts, culture, academia, policy and the charity sector and combine them with insights from related sectors over a two-year pilot.
 Including research, academic partnerships, personalised digital content and public programming, the institute will help make sense of today’s conflicts by drawing connections between past wars and the contemporary world.

 In the last two years, the IWM in London and in Manchester have held ‘Syria: A Conflict Explored’, providing visitors with a better understanding of the complex ongoing conflict, believed to be the first conflict widely screened on YouTube.
 The pilot includes similar challenging themes, including the Holocaust, refugees and displacement, sexual violence as a weapon of war and the role of social media in conflict.